 10 Reasons to Raise Belties on a Small Farm

 - Belted Galloways are primarily a pastured beef breed.
-They are evolved to digest grass and hay, and although they will grow on corn or grains, there is no need to feed it.
+They are evolved to digest grass and hay, and although they will grow on corn or grains, there is no need to feed them.
 As a farmer, baling or even buying organic or non-sprayed hay is easier than trying to find and pay for organic grain.
-They are exceptional foragers and can thrive of the thinnest pickings.
+They are exceptional foragers and can thrive on the thinnest pickings.
 Studies have shown they eat more varieties of plants than any other cattle breed.

 - They are calm, docile and fairly friendly in our experience.
 As beginner farmers, handling them was fairly easy, and would have been way more difficult with a less accommodating or more excitable breed!

-- They make excellent mothers - calving for the most part is done easily and both the calves born here.
+- They make excellent mothers - calving for the most part is done easily and both the calves are born here.
 We have got up on a Spring Sunday morning to a fait accomplis with each belted calf newly born.
 This makes these a good choice for a less experienced stock raiser.
 Calves are strong and vigorous, nursing readily, and growing fast.

 - The Belted are the milkiest of Galloway varieties and can be used for the home farm's own milk requirements if a suitable milky cow is trained.
 It is believed there may be Dutch Belted Dairy come in the history way back.

 - They are a rare heritage beef breed in North America and possess fine genes that would be a shame to lose.
 Preserving them is rewarding and their rarity, the herd book, standards and registration means breeding decisions are easier.
-Market values of beef and breeding stock may be more steady with less fluctuations than a more generic commercial cow.
+Market values of beef and breeding stock may be more steady with fewer fluctuations than a more generic commercial cow.

 A Good Life

 As new farmers to raising beef, we named our first steer Freezer Boy, to make that final day easier.
 We could never have afforded to keep cattle as pets.
-In this day and age, rare breeds have to pay their way providing food, eggs, milk, and fibre.
+In this day and age, rare breeds have to pay their way by providing food, eggs, milk, and fibre.
 The more they pay their way, the more will be bred and the better the quality of the population.

-At our farm we give our rare breeds the best life, care, food and space, then a clean humane end when necessary.
+At our farm, we give our rare breeds the best life, care, food and space, then a clean humane end when necessary.
 I know others prefer vegetarianism, and that is their prerogative.
 I hope to not offend with the next segment, but encourage full enjoyment of this fantastic heritage beef breed.